 For unknown reasons, some of this group continued further south or southeast and formed their own societies/ cultures.
 The Apache and Navajo Peoples are not considered to be the same, by either themselves or Westerners, but do consider each other to be cultural cousins.
 Marriages between the groups were common and still are.

 The Apache people as a whole were nomadic and known to be exceptional raiders.
-Their ability to move and be highly successful within the desert and mountain regions of the desert is legendary among both Westerners and other Peoples.
+Their ability to move and be highly successful within the desert and mountain regions of the desert is legendary among both Westerners and other Native Americans.
 They borrowed from nearby tribes for material concepts and then added to these ideas.
 One example is their basket making—learned from O’odham Peoples—Apache baskets became some of the finest ever constructed in the Western Hemisphere.
-Even from the Spanish, they acquired The Horse and then became more proficient than the original owners.
+Even from the Spanish, they acquired the horse and became more proficient riders and herdspeople than the original owners.

 Arriving a relatively short time before the first Spanish settlers of the 1600’s, the Apache People were never conquered by the Spanish or later Mexican people, though fierce fighting sometimes occurred for nearly 200 years.
 The arrival of the United States Government in the late 1840’s, as claimants to this land, could not vanquish their will for self-determination.
 The last small band of Apache, led by Geronimo (Goyathlay) famously let go of their independence in September of 1886, the last Native American group to do so.
 Cochise, their penultimate leader, was perhaps the greatest Native American who ever lived with regard to leading the resistance against Western Civilization’s onslaught toward dominating all Indigenous People.